 Don’t modify a grandfathered trust

 GST tax applies to transfers made after October 22, 1986, and thus some trusts enjoy a “grandfather” status.
 If a grandfathered trust is decanted and assets are directly or indirectly added, then the grandfathered status is lost, exposing the trust to GST tax.
 While exercising a special power of appointment is not considered adding assets to the trust, different rules apply when there is a distribution from, or a modification to, a grandfathered trust.
 In these situations, the IRS does not treat decanting as exercising a special power of appointment for GST tax purposes.
 Therefore, where there is a change in beneficial interest, decanting arising from the trustee’s powers to distribute trust property or to modify the original trust could be considered “adding assets to the trust”—even if done under the special power of appointment.

 As long as the trustee is careful to follow proper mechanics, avoid tax pitfalls, and observe the trustee’s fiduciary duties, decanting offers a bevy of planning opportunities by modernizing trust provisions and furthering the settlor’s original intent.
-To learn more about trust decanting, including planning opportunities, and what to do when there’s no decanting statute by attending our webinar, “2019 Trust Decanting Update” on November 13th.
+To learn more about trust decanting, including planning opportunities, and how to decant a trust in order to save federal and/or state income taxes by attending WealthCounsel's free webinar, “2022 Trust Decanting Update” on May 26th.